Heanor Energy Park

 A further £1,000/MW one-off payment when construction starts to be used by each Parish Council to support local community projects.

-We are currently undertaking initial design, site surveys and planning works for a solar park/BESS in this location Further information will be provided as the initial phases of the project develops.
+We are currently undertaking initial design, site surveys and planning works in this location.
+Further information will be provided as the initial phases of the project develops.

 arrow up